kacperbojakowski/final-project/11-about/index.md

 As for the language, there was no specific style guide I followed other than aiming for General American instead of my favored British English (I remained faithful to [n-dashes over m-dashes](https://www.ox.ac.uk/sites/files/oxford/media_wysiwyg/University%20of%20Oxford%20Style%20Guide.pdf), though) I stuck to [Chicago](https://www.chicagomanualofstyle.org/home.html) for the title (lowercase all prepositions), but not for section headers; those I lowercased intentionally, just for the looks (I like it better; [GitHub](https://docs.github.com/en) does it, among others).
 The style is my regular informal/semi-formal mode: optimistic and humorous, but restrained for instructions; loosely inspired by [Atlassian](https://atlassian.design/content/writing-style).

-The reason why I didn't use Plain English is *plain* – the persona.
-Translators know the language well and reading longer texts is their daily bread.
-Unrestrained, I enjoyed this project all the more!
+The reason why I didn't use Plain English was equally plain – the persona.
+Translators know the language well, and reading longer texts is their daily bread.
+Unrestrained, I enjoyed this project all the more.

-Thanks to Michał Olender for his peer review and tips on styling, structure, admonitions, etc. What I didn't manage to improve on (time constraints), I will surely keep in mind for the future.
+Thanks to Michał Olender for his peer review and tips on formatting, structure, admonitions, and other things that greatly contributed to the final result.

 ### References